These are all of the animals in our care currently. If you see a cutie that you're interested in, please contact us to set up a time to meet them!

 Adoptable Pets

-This sweet boy is fixed, vaccinated, and ready for a forever home.
-Adoption fee is 80$.
+He is fixed, triple tested, vaccinated and ready for a new home!
+Adoption fee is 80$

-Chunk is neutered and will be vaccinated soon!
+Tigger is fixed, triple tested, and will be vaccinated before going to his new home.
 Adoption fee is 80$

 Chatter is a senior kitty whose world was forever changed recently when his former mom passed away.
 She had cared for Chatter his whole life, all 14 years, and he had never known anything different.
 He is a little shy at first, but he does come around quickly!
 He's friendly and likes to be pet, and he has been very well behaved at the vet.
 The mean look is due to an old injury above his right eye that makes it look menacing.
 And his name is definitely appropriate, because he does like to talk to you!